matrixorigin/matrixorigin.io/docs/MatrixOne/Contribution-Guide/How-to-Contribute/contribute-documentation.md

 The MatrixOne documentation is managed in 3 repositories:

-* The main project framework and CI&CD settings are in the [matrixorigin.io](https://github.com/matrixorigin/matrixorigin.io) repo.
+* The english markdown contents are in the [matrixorigin.io](https://github.com/matrixorigin/matrixorigin.io) repo.

-* The markdown contents are in the docs/en/MatrixOne folder of [matrixone](https://github.com/matrixorigin/matrixone) repo.
+* The chinese markdown contents are in the [matrixorigin.io.cn](https://github.com/matrixorigin/matrixorigin.io.cn) repo.

 * The images and unstructured data are located in the [artwork](https://github.com/matrixorigin/artwork) repo.

-The `matrixorigin.io` repo contains a submodule that links to `matrixone` repo contents.
 The images are referred to as web image links from `artwork` repo.
-The `matrixorigin.io` has implemented a CI&CD project, which will be triggered by a new code merge and manual launch.
+The `matrixorigin.io` and `matrixorigin.io.cn` have implemented a CI&CD project, which will be triggered by a new code merge and manual launch.
 This CI&CD workflow publishes the documentation to [https://docs.matrixorigin.io/](https://docs.matrixorigin.io/).

 The documentation project is based on the [mkdocs-material](https://github.com/squidfunk/mkdocs-material).
 You can find the corresponding syntax and commands with this project.